nv-legate/legate.core/README.md

 ```
 * `cpus` is the name of the field.

-* `cmd` is used to tell how to pass the value for the field, e.g. the CLI for setting the
+* `cmd` is used to tell Jupyter how to pass the value for that field to Legate through the
-number of CPUs is `--cpus`.
+CLI, in this case using `--cpus` to set the number of CPUs.

 * `value` is the value of the field.